-Car Window Tint Shades: The Best Options for Your Vehicle!
+Car Window Tint Shades: The Best Options for Your Car Window Tinting!

-These tinted films helps in blocking the heat that enters your vehicle and protects you from harmful UV rays.
-Depending on its shade percentages, car tinting can reduce glare and the amount of light that enters your car.
-Furthermore, drivers have the liberty to choose the type of film they want depending on their preference or budget!
+These tinted films help in blocking the heat that enters your vehicle and protect you from harmful UV rays.
+Depending on its car window tinting percentages, window tint can reduce glare and the amount of light that enters your car.
+Furthermore, drivers have the liberty to choose the type of window film they want depending on their preference or budget!

-Aside from the wide range of window films, its shade percentages can also vary.
+Aside from the wide range of car window tinting films, its shade percentages can also vary.
 But contrastingly, choosing the right shade for your tinted car can feel like a bit of a mystery.

-The shades of are determined through visual light transmission levels or VLT.
-They are represented as the percentage of the visible light that can pass through the window film.
-The lower the percentage, the darker the film is.
+The shades are determined through visible light transmission levels or VLT.
+They are represented as the percentage of the visible light transmission that can pass through the window tinting film.
+The lower the percentage, the darker the window film is.
 Some of the more common percentages are as follows:

-Film shades of 35 percent darkness are one of the more popular options amongst the different shades for your car’s tint.
-This is because it makes vehicles look better and blocks UV rays better.
+Window film shades of 35 percent darkness are one of the more popular options amongst the different shades for your car’s tint.
+This is because it makes vehicles look better and blocks harmful UV rays better.

-This film shade is often referred to as the ‘factory tint’ due to it being common amongst newly manufactured vehicles.
+This car window tinting film shade is often referred to as the ‘factory tint’ due to it being common amongst newly manufactured vehicles.

 Car owners who want to get the ultimate tinted car often settle for 5% shade.
 This percentage makes a vehicle look almost blacked out and is commonly referred to as the ‘limo tint’.

 It’s important to realize that the different shades of films for car windows should not be taken lightly.
-Not only does your budget and preference determine the film darkness, there are other major factors that needs to be considered.
+Not only does your budget and preference determine the film darkness, but there are also other major factors that need to be considered.

 Deciding the Percentage of Your Mobile Shade